 The Canon EOS-1D and the Canon EOS-D60 are two digital cameras that were announced, respectively, in September 2001 and February 2002.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and an APS-C (Canon D60) sensor.
-The 1D has a resolution of 4.1 megapixels, whereas the Canon D60 provides 6.3 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and an APS-C (D60) sensor.
+The 1D has a resolution of 4.1 megapixels, whereas the D60 provides 6.3 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |4.1 MP, APS-H Sensor||6.3 MP, APS-C Sensor|